 Brits have a pretty epic drinking culture, which clearly dates way back.
 Allegedly, crusaders on their way to the Holy Land liked to make a pitstop here, and it’s rumored that Richard the Lionheart himself had a pint here.

-a) It’s apparently haunted; b) It’s built next to a bunch of caves, which were used as a brewery as far back as the 11th century, and now contain a drinking room.
+Fun facts: a) It’s apparently haunted; b) It’s built next to a bunch of caves, which were used as a brewery as far back as the 11th century, and now contain a drinking room.
 Like drinking in caves?
-Then check this
+Then check this out.

 The Bingley Arms -- est. 953